preciofishbone/OmniaDocsG2/working-with-documents/reading-controlled-documents/index.rst

 .. image:: document-feedback-form.png

 Note the formatting options.
-Also note that the receiver of the feedback e-mail is noted.
+Also note that the receiver of the feedback email is noted.

 Feedback can be accessed by all authors of a Controlled Documents library, using the Published tab.